posmlab/lamsa-template-model/README.md

 ## Contact Information
 Hopefully this file has been helpful but if you still have any questions regarding the model feel free to send them our way!
-Contact us at:
+Contact us at: milton@hmc.edu